 The Morgan bloodlines are found in the foundation of most all of the American stock horse breeds, including the Quarter Horse, Saddlebred, Missouri Fox Trotter, Tennessee Walking Horse, Rocky Mountain Horse and others due to its favored qualities.
 Is it any wonder the Morgan was the first original Cowboy Dressage horse and also toured with the Royal Lipizzans during their first US and Canadian tour?

 Ray Hunt’s first cowboy job was working for Roland Hill on the TS Ranch in Nevada, using Morgans exclusively.
 The U.S. Government Morgan Farm in Vermont (1904-1950) selected it’s breeding stock from individuals that were tested for ability to complete their 100 mile/day endurance ride.
-This Morgan breeding stock was then used for the cavalry and the many remount stations throughout the U.S. Standing Morgan stallions were available to the general public and used by many ranches.
+This Morgan breeding stock was then used for the cavalry and the many remount stations throughout the U.S. standing Morgan stallions that were available to the general public and used by many ranches.

 What separates the Morgan from the other breeds?

-The goal of the Morgan Stock Horse breeder, is to selectively breed for its unique confirmation, beauty and type, not found in any other breed.
+The goal of the Morgan stock horse breeder, is to selectively breed for its unique confirmation, beauty and type, not found in any other breed.
 Substance with refinement, free of hereditary or navicular problems.
 It is not bred for a limited single specialized performance, use or color pattern.
 The Morgan excels as a good natured, all around general purpose, do anything mount.

 The Morgan is known for its stylish appearance and energetic carriage, allowing it to move like a balanced, proud, high quality saddle horse and not a low headed draft work horse with a heavy harness conformation.